 Can I access my partner’s social security?

-Where can I find an affirming LGBT primary care or specialty care provider in Missouri?
+Where can I find an affirming LGBTQ primary care or specialty care provider in Missouri?

 PROMO is currently working on a more comprehensive method of identifying and vetting resources and providers across the state.
 In the meantime, this list of community resources has a short list that may help.